 Different policies apply for both classic and vintage cars, so how do you know which category your vehicle fits into?
-Well, there are generally three categories available for older cars on the insurance market — classic, vintage and veteran — and these classes are determined by your vehicle’s date of manufacture.
+Well, there are three categories available for older cars — classic, vintage and veteran — and these classes are determined by your vehicle’s date of manufacture.

 |Classic||Cars that are 15 years or older (some insurers specify that cars must be 20 years or older) qualify for classic car insurance|